oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/4-python-sdk/4-python-sdk.md

     </copy>
     ```

 3. Edit *invoicekv.py* and update/confirm all of the below variables using values you previously saved to your text file.
+Then save *invoicekv.py*.

     - COMPARTMENT_ID = "\<enter-your-compartment-ocid-here\>"
         - e.g. ocid1.compartment.oc1..aaaaaaaabcdefghijk0123456789lmnopqrstuvwxyz9876543210abcdefg